Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Bounce and apparent-horizon minimum

 Asymptotic flatness implies $m(R)\to M$ and $m'(R)\to0$ as $R\to\infty$, hence $\frac{dR_{\rm AH}}{dT}\to -\frac{3}{2}<0$ at early stages of collapse.
 If the surface undergoes a bounce at $R_\ast>0$, namely $m(R_\ast)=0$ with $m'(R_\ast)>0$, then as $R\to R_\ast^+$ the numerator approaches $m'(R_\ast)R_\ast>0$ while the denominator $2m(R)\to0^+$, so $\frac{dR_{\rm AH}}{dT}\to +\infty$.
 By continuity, there must exist a $R_{\rm turn}\in(R_\ast,R_0)$ such that

-which yields a left vertex on the collapsing star surface.
+which yields a minimum on the collapsing star surface.

-\paragraph{Vertex without bounce.} Conversely, a left vertex may occur without any bounce.
+\paragraph{Apparent-horizon minimum without bounce.} Conversely, an apparent-horizon minimum may occur without any bounce.
 It suffices to choose an asymptotically flat mass profile with $m(R)>0$ for all $R>0$, while $m'(R)R-3m(R)$ changes sign.
 A simple analytic example is